haskell-game/tiny-games-hs/README.md

 ## Games

-Here are all the entries, by category and submission order, with links to their README if any!
+Here are all the entries, by category and submission order, with links to their reviews, readmes, and source.
-For reviews and judges' picks, keep scrolling.

 ### prelude-10-80